 If the student's cumulative grade point average falls below 2.0 or its equivalent in the courses required by statute for graduation after July 1, 1997, the student may execute and fulfill the requirements of an academic performance contract between the student, the school district, the appropriate governing association, and the student's parents or guardians.
-Adopted 06-27-00, Amended 07-01-04

-- An individual home education student is eligible to participate at the public school to which the student would be assigned according to district school attendance area policies or which the student could choose to attend pursuant to district or inter-district controlled open enrollment provisions.
-Such a student may also develop an agreement to participate at a nonpublic school provided the following conditions are met: Adopted 06-2700.Amended 06-17-01 - o The home education student must meet the requirements of the home education program pursuant to Florida Statute 1002.41. - o During the period of participation at school, the home education student must demonstrate educational progress as required in all subjects taken in home education by a method of evaluation agreed on by the parent or guardian and the principal. - The home education student must meet the same residency requirements as other students in the school at which he or she participates - The home education student must meet the same standards of acceptance, behavior, and performance as required of other students in extracurricular activities. - The student must register with the school his or her intent to participate in interscholastic extracurricular activities as a representative of the school before the beginning date of the season for the activity in which he or she wishes to participate.
-A home education student must be able to participate in curricular activities if that is a requirement for the extracurricular activity. - A home education student who transfers from a home education program during the first grading period of the school year is academically eligible to participate in interscholastic extracurricular activities during the first grading period provided the student has a successful evaluation from the previous school year. - The student shall also be progressing satisfactorily toward graduation as provided in the Student Progression Plan for Osceola County. - The principal or his designee may suspend a student from participation in an activity for Level II - Level III offenses as outlined in the Osceola County School District Code of Student Conduct.
-Amended 07-01-04 - o Those students unable to meet the criteria because of extenuating circumstances may appeal to the school activities committee, a standing committee whose membership shall include, but not be limited to, representatives from extracurricular sponsors, classroom teachers, the guidance department, administration, exceptional student education, and the school advisory committee.
+An individual home education student is eligible to participate at the public school to which the student would be assigned according to district school attendance area policies or which the student could choose to attend pursuant to district or inter-district controlled open enrollment provisions.
+Such a student may also develop an agreement to participate at a nonpublic school provided the following conditions are met:

+- The home education student must meet the requirements of the home education program pursuant to Florida Statute 1002.41. - During the period of participation at school, the home education student must demonstrate educational progress as required in all subjects taken in home education by a method of evaluation agreed on by the parent or guardian and the principal. - The home education student must meet the same residency requirements as other students in the school at which he or she participates - The home education student must meet the same standards of acceptance, behavior, and performance as required of other students in extracurricular activities. - The student must register with the school his or her intent to participate in interscholastic extracurricular activities as a representative of the school before the beginning date of the season for the activity in which he or she wishes to participate.
+A home education student must be able to participate in curricular activities if that is a requirement for the extracurricular activity. - A home education student who transfers from a home education program during the first grading period of the school year is academically eligible to participate in interscholastic extracurricular activities during the first grading period provided the student has a successful evaluation from the previous school year. - The student shall also be progressing satisfactorily toward graduation as provided in the Student Progression Plan for Osceola County. - The principal or his designee may suspend a student from participation in an activity for Level I - Level III offenses as outlined in the Osceola County School District Code of Student Conduct. - Those students unable to meet the criteria because of extenuating circumstances may appeal to the school activities committee, a standing committee whose membership shall include, but not be limited to, representatives from extracurricular sponsors, classroom teachers, the guidance department, administration, exceptional student education, and the school advisory committee.